 We now formalize some of the ideas we have developed above with some important definitions.
-Definition 3.2.6.
+Definition 4.2.6.
 A linear system is consistent if it has at least one solution.
-Otherwise, it is inconsistent.Definition 3.2.7.
+Otherwise, it is inconsistent.
+Definition 4.2.7.
 The augmented matrix of the linear system is the following $m \times (n+1)$ matrix:

-$(a{1,1})$ $a{1,2}$ $a{1,n}$ b_1 $a{2,1}$ $a{2,2}$ $a{2,n}$ b_2 : : : : $\langle a{m,1} \rangle$ $a{m,2}$ $a{m,n}$ b_m Definition 3.2.8.
+$$\begin{pmatrix} a{1,1} & a{1,2} & \dots & a{1,n} & b_1 \\ a{2,1} & a{2,2} & \dots & a{2,n} & b_2 \\ \vdots & \vdots & & \vdots & \vdots \\ a{m,1} & a{m,2} & \dots & a{m,n} & b_m \end{pmatrix}.$$ Definition 4.2.8.
 A leading entry of a matrix is an entry that is the leftmost nonzero element in its row.
 In our above examples, we used elementary row operations to arrive at a matrix with a "staircase"-like pattern.
 We now formalize this pattern with a definition.
-Definition 3.2.9.
+Definition 4.2.9.
 A matrix is said to be in echelon form if the following two conditions are true: - All zero rows appear below nonzero rows. - In each nonzero row (aside from the first row), the leading entry is to the right of the leading entry in the row above it.
 By applying elementary row operations, we can always arrive at a matrix in echelon form, as the following result states.
 The process of doing this is known as Gaussian elimination.
-Proposition 3.2.10.
-For any matrix A, we can apply a sequence of elementary row operations that results in a matrix in echelon form.
-Proof.
+Definition 4.2.10.
+Let A and B be two $m \times n$ matrices.

+- We say that A is row equivalent to B if there exists a finite sequence of elementary row operations that we can apply to A to obtain B. - We say that B is an echelon form of A if A is row equivalent to B, and B is in echelon form.
+Since row operations are reversible, notice that if A is row equivalent to B, then B is row equivalent to A. Proposition 4.2.11.
+For any matrix A, there exists an echelon form of A. Proof.
 If A is the zero matrix, then it is trivially in echelon form.
 Suppose then that A has at least one nonzero entry.
-Look at the first column that has a nonzero entry, and say that it is column j By swapping rows, if necessary, we can obtain a matrix with a nonzero entry in the (1, j) position.
-Then, by scaling the first row (if necessary), we can obtain a matrix with a 1 in the (1, j) position.
+Look at the first column that has a nonzero entry, and say that it is column j By swapping rows, if necessary, we can obtain a matrix with a nonzero entry in the (1,j) position.
+Then, by scaling the first row (if necessary), we can obtain a matrix with a 1 in the (1,j) position.
 Now we can use row combination on each of the rows below, and subtract off a suitable multiple of the first row from each so that every other entry in the column j is a 0.
-We will then have a matrix where columns $1, 2, \ldots, j - 1$ are all zero columns, while column j will have a 1 in the (1, j) entry and 0's elsewhere.
+We will then have a matrix where columns $1, 2, \ldots, j-1$ are all zero columns, while column j will have a 1 in the (1,j) entry and 0's elsewhere.
 At this point, we ignore the first row and the first j columns, and continue this process on the rest of the matrix recursively.
 Eventually, we will arrive at a matrix in echelon form.
-Notice that in the above argument produces a matrix with an additional property beyond the requirements of echelon form: every leading entry of the final matrix is a 1.
+Notice that the above argument produces a matrix with an additional property beyond the requirements of echelon form: every leading entry of the final matrix is a 1.
 By performing these scalings, it can make it easier to understand how to eliminate using row combination.
 However, such scalings occasionally introduce unsightly fractions.
-Thus, we performing computations by hand, we will sometimes skip this step if we see other ways to eliminate variables.
-For example, let's solve the following linear system of equations.
+Thus, when performing computations by hand, we will sometimes skip this step if we see other ways to eliminate variables.
+For example, let's solve the following system of linear equations: